Thesis

 These environmental concerns have led to several regulatory and legal challenges for SpaceX, including lawsuits against the FAA regarding environmental reviews of Starship launches.
 Other launch companies at Cape Canaveral have also challenged SpaceX’s Starship launch license in Florida over environmental and safety concerns.
 Blue Origin has submitted a three-page letter to the FAA to cap SpaceX’s annual launches, while ULA submitted a 22-page document accusing SpaceX of fabricating environmental impact statements.

 Meanwhile, China's development of its own satellite internet networks poses a significant state actor risk to SpaceX.
-As of August 2024, China has launched the first 18 satellites of its "Thousand Sails" constellation, with plans for potentially thousands more.
+As of March 2026, China has launched 72 satellites of its "Thousand Sails" constellation into orbit, with plans for 15K satellites in total.
 This network, along with another planned Chinese constellation called Guowang (”national network”), aims to rival Starlink's capabilities.

 China's efforts could lead to increased competition in the global satellite internet market, limiting Starlink's expansion in the Asia market and possibly elsewhere.
 Furthermore, China may leverage these networks as diplomatic tools in developing countries, potentially out-competing Western providers in areas where China has already established infrastructure partnerships.
 This geopolitical maneuvering could restrict SpaceX's market access for its Starlink subsidiary.